Tips • April 6, 2022

 - The recipient bank’s BIC/Swift Code.

-- ABA (American Bankers Association) or Routing Number: If sending money to the USA
+- ABA (American Bankers Association) or Routing Number: If sending money to the USA.
+This identifies the bank and branch at the receiving institution.

-You may also want to check ahead to see what wire transfer fees your bank will charge you per transaction.
+You may also want to check ahead to see what wire transfer fees your bank will charge you per transfer.

 #3: What Are The Different Types of Wire Transfers?